 To further understand what makes a quantity a vector, consider these key characteristics:

 - Magnitude: The numerical value of the quantity, along with its unit.
-For example, 10 meters, 5 Newtons, or 20 m/s.
+Here's one way to look at it: 10 meters, 5 Newtons, or 20 m/s.

 - Direction: The orientation of the quantity in space.
 This can be described using angles, compass directions (north, south, east, west), or relative to a coordinate system.